charmbracelet/bubbletea/README.md

 ## Initialization

-Next, we’ll define our application’s initial state.
-In this case, we’re defining a function to return our initial model, however, we could just as easily define the initial model as a variable elsewhere, too.
+Next, we’ll define our application’s initial state. `Init` can return a `Cmd` that could perform some initial I/O. For now, we don’t need to do any I/O, so for the command, we’ll just return `nil`, which translates to “no command.”

 ```go
 func initialModel() model {